-- (f) Court actions arising from employment which require an auxiliary employee's attendance at court, shall be with pay. - (g) Any auxiliary employee who is eligible to vote in a Federal, Provincial, Municipal or Aboriginal Community Government Election or a referendum shall have three or four consecutive clear hours, as prescribed by the applicable statute, during the hours in which the polls are open in which to cast their ballot. - (h) Where leave from work is required, employees shall be entitled to the provisions of Clause 20.01 (Bereavement Leave). - (i) Maternity and parental leave for auxiliary employees with less than 1827 hours worked in 33 pay periods shall be in accordance with the Employment Standards Act.
+(e) Court actions arising from employment which require an auxiliary employee's attendance at court, shall be with pay.

+(f) Any auxiliary employee who is eligible to vote in a Federal, Provincial, Municipal or Aboriginal Community Government Election or a referendum shall have three or four consecutive clear hours, as prescribed by the applicable statute, during the hours in which the polls are open in which to cast their ballot.

+(g) Where leave from work is required, employees shall be entitled to the provisions of Clause 20.01 (Bereavement Leave).

+(h) Maternity and parental leave for auxiliary employees with less than 1827 hours worked in 33 pay periods shall be in accordance with the Employment Standards Act.

-29.07 Health and Welfare
+\29.07 Health and Welfare

-(a) Auxiliary employees shall receive compensation of
+(a) In lieu of health and welfare benefits, auxiliary employees shall receive compensation of: